 - Return to a stable life at work, school and home

-- Manage the physical and mental symptoms of addiction
+- Manage the physical and mental symptoms of substance use disorders

 With a personalized treatment plan, you can set and achieve recovery goals to take your life back from drugs.

-Someone with an ecstasy addiction can have difficulty telling if they have one.
+Someone with a hallucinogen use disorder can have difficulty telling if they have one.
 You or someone you know might have an addiction to MDMA when showing these signs: